 Where We Work

-A river basin, or watershed, is an area of land that drains water, sediment, and dissolved materials to a common outlet at some point along a stream channel.
-We all live within a river basin and although they may vary in size and location, it is important to understand that what we do on the land directly impacts the health of our local waterways.
+A watershed is an area of land that drains water, sediment, and dissolved materials to a common outlet at some point along a stream channel.
+We all live within a watershed and although they may vary in size and location, it is important to understand that what we do on the land directly impacts the health of our local waterways.

 tmdl-map